Community gardener holding a compost bin in Shadwell

 Partnerships are central to delivering a sustainable rubbish gardening area.
 Gardening Shadwell partners with charities and community organisations to reuse good-quality soil, plants, pots and tools.
 Our collaborations include local community gardens, food redistribution charities, and tool libraries that accept donations and redistribute usable items.
 These partnerships increase reuse, provide training opportunities and ensure that surplus materials have a life beyond disposal.

-Mulching and on-site composting area with toolsTo reduce carbon from collection we operate a fleet of low-carbon vans: electric models for short urban routes and the newest low-emission hybrids for heavier loads.
+A close-up view of a gardener's hand using a pair of gardening shears with black and orange handles to trim lush green foliage in a well-maintained outdoor garden.
+The garden features a dense, vibrant green lawn in the foreground, edged by a variety of shrubbery and plants with different textures and shades of green.
+In the background, there is a backdrop of unfocused greenery and flowering plants, suggesting a healthy, mature garden space typical of residential gardens in the Shadwell area.
+The lighting indicates natural sunlight, highlighting the fresh, lively appearance of the plants.
+This outdoor scene exemplifies meticulous garden maintenance and landscaping, aligning with gardening services such as pruning, hedge trimming, and plant care offered by Gardening Shadwell, reflecting a commitment to sustainable outdoor management.To reduce carbon from collection we operate a fleet of low-carbon vans: electric models for short urban routes and the newest low-emission hybrids for heavier loads.
 Route optimisation software and telematics ensure fewer empty miles and lower operational emissions.
 The shift to a low-carbon garden waste service not only reduces fuel use and noise but also supports the overall goal of a greener community gardening footprint.

 On-site practices complement transport improvements: we run community-scale compost bays, mulching stations and soil screening so much of what we collect is converted near point-of-collection.
 Composting reduces methane risk associated with landfill, while properly chipped wood is used for paths and soil stabilisation.
 These practical steps are what make a green waste recycling area effective and resilient, and they help us hit our recycling percentage target.